Are you looking for the best Paraguay tourist attractions?

 La Santisima Trinidad de Parana

 One of the most interesting places in Paraguay.
-Otherwise known as the Most Holy Trinity of Parana, this is a former Jesuit reduction that still stands today.
+Known as the Most Holy Trinity of Parana, this is a former Jesuit reduction that still stands.

 These stunning ruins are among the most wonderful parts of Paraguay.